An aspect of modern society that you dislike - Cue Card # 625

 Model Answer 1:

-It would not be an exaggeration to say that modern society is built by the young, is for the young, and doesn't give much consideration to the old.
-This is an aspect of modern society that I really abhor.
-I am grateful to have been given the opportunity to talk about this.
+It would not be an exaggeration to say that modern society is built by the young, is for the young, and doesn't give much consideration to the old citizens.
+This is an aspect of modern society that I abhor.
+I am grateful to have been given the opportunity to talk about this issue.

 I can't be one hundred per cent sure if this is a fairly new development or a comparatively old one.
 One thing I am sure about that the past century was different.
-No doubt, the term ‘generation gap’ was always present but it doesn't mean older people used to be treated as a burden in the past.
+No doubt, the term ‘generation gap’ had always been there but it doesn't mean older people used to be treated as a burden in the past.

 The modern society is certainly not kind to the old generation and I have acute reasons to loathe it.
 I can clearly visualise the degradation of the young generation for their lack of respect for the old.
 This is just the beginning and if this trend continues, they will become more selfish.
 Power and wealth are not the pillars of the development and I believe we should be grateful to our ancestors for everything they have done for us.
 And it is the time for the youth to repay and respect some of these contributions.